bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 Product management tools should do two things: simplify your processes and help you ship products faster.
 [ClickUp](https://clickup.com/) does both.
 With an expansive suite of tools, it is truly “one app to replace them all”, covering tasks, docs, chat, goals and more.

-Whether you’re working solo or in a team, ClickUp lets you map out tasks, better plan your work and see your overall product vision.
+Whether you're working solo or in a team, ClickUp lets you map out tasks, better plan your work and see your overall product vision.
 The major benefit here is the dizzying versatility of the platform.
 From building mind maps to planning tasks on a Kanban board, you can build out your own custom product management setup.

 ### 39. Asana

 [Asana](https://asana.com/) is probably the single most well-known and popular project management and collaboration tool on the market.
-It’s a tool built to stop you shuffling between emails, spreadsheets and other apps to keep organised—from brainstorming to meeting that deadline, you can manage everything with Asana.
+It's a tool built to stop you shuffling between emails, spreadsheets and other apps to keep organised—from brainstorming to meeting that deadline, you can manage everything with Asana.

-At Paperform we use Asana to assign tasks to team members, create projects split among our Product, Marketing and Content teams, and monitor deadlines to ensure we’re hitting our goals.
-It’s simple and visual, and is particularly excellent for keeping remote teams on the same page.
+At Paperform we use Asana to assign tasks to team members, create projects split among our Product, Marketing and Content teams, and monitor deadlines to ensure we're hitting our goals.
+It's simple and visual, and is particularly excellent for keeping remote teams on the same page.

 ### 40. JIRA

 [JIRA](https://www.atlassian.com/software/jira) is the go-to project management platform for software teams to plan, track and release their products.
 From creating user stories and planning sprints to the final stages of shipping and data analysis, JIRA is \*the \*way to take any product to launch and beyond.

-One big advantage JIRA has over other similar tools is that it’s so customisable.
+One big advantage JIRA has over other similar tools is that it's so customisable.
 It is possible to build the perfect workflow for your specific product or team—this is also a slight drawback, as it results in a slightly steeper learning curve upfront.

-As you’d expect, it’s built with trademark Atlassian polish.
+As you'd expect, it's built with trademark Atlassian polish.
 And with the Atlassian Marketplace you can connect with over 3,000 first and third-party apps like Slack, Google Drive and GitHub, to extend functionality.

 ### 41. Slack

-If you work online in any capacity and haven’t heard of [Slack](https://slack.com/intl/en-au/), you must be living under a rock, at the bottom of the ocean, next to a starfish named Patrick.
+If you work online in any capacity and haven't heard of [Slack](https://slack.com/intl/en-au/), you must be living under a rock, at the bottom of the ocean, next to a starfish named Patrick.
 In the last few years, Slack has become synonymous with remote team communication.

 At its core Slack is a team messaging platform.
 It cuts down on the need for email by separating conversations into distinct Channels, so you can track topics, ideas and projects without long email threads.
 This makes it the virtual headquarters for your business.

-Of course, there’s much more to it than simple text chat.
+Of course, there's much more to it than simple text chat.
 Jump on video calls, add integrations with your favourite tools, and even communicate with external clients or folks in other companies

-Slack isn’t just for teams, either.
+Slack isn't just for teams, either.
 Communities allow you to connect with people in your niche—[Java Specialists](https://http//www.javaspecialists.eu/slack/), [Ruby Developers](https://rubydevs.herokuapp.com/) and [Python Developers](https://pyslackers.com/web) are just a few of the most active.

 ### 42. Zoom

-Occasionally an app or program hits levels of popularity so high that it becomes the noun for what it’s used for.
-This happened to Google long ago (“I’ll Google it”) and it happened to video chat tool [Zoom](https://zoom.us/) in the last year and a half (RIP Skype).
+Occasionally an app or program hits levels of popularity so high that it becomes the noun for what it's used for.
+This happened to Google long ago (“I'll Google it”) and it happened to video chat tool [Zoom](https://zoom.us/) in the last year and a half (RIP Skype).

 This happened for a reason: Zoom is awesome.
-While nothing replaces the feeling of face-to-face communication, it’s the next best thing.
+While nothing replaces the feeling of face-to-face communication, it's the next best thing.
 Whether you want to chat to your family across the country or liaise with web design clients, it makes video calls ridiculously easy.

 Zoom is free for 40-minute calls, meaning your meetings come with a convenient end timer.
-Plus you can record any calls (with your companion’s permission), which has become a popular way to record [webinars](https://paperform.co/blog/how-to-record-a-webinar/) and podcasts.
+Plus you can record any calls (with your companion's permission), which has become a popular way to record [webinars](https://paperform.co/blog/how-to-record-a-webinar/) and podcasts.

 \*\*📚 Related reading: \*\*[**How to be a good interviewer**](https://paperform.co/blog/how-to-be-a-good-interviewer/)